-Figure 2: Five-year Summary of Disposed Complaints which may include carryover from a prior year
+Figure 2: Five-year Summary of Disposed Complaints which may include carryover from a prior year .
+The Commission disposed of 176 undocketed complaints and 30 docketed complaints in 2009.

-COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 2008 - December 31, 2008
+COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 2009 - December 31, 2009

-TOTAL NUMBER OF INQUIRIES 396
+TOTAL NUMBER OF INQUIRIES 394

-RULES AND COMPLAINT FORMS MAILED 305
+RULES AND COMPLAINT FORMS MAILED 315

-NUMBER OF COMPLAINTS RECEIVED 222
+NUMBER OF COMPLAINTS RECEIVED 193

-NUMBER OF COMPLAINTS DOCKETED 40
+NUMBER OF COMPLAINTS DOCKETED 29

-DOCKETED COMPLAINTS PENDING ON JANUARY 1, 2008 12
+DOCKETED COMPLAINTS PENDING ON JANUARY 1, 2009 6